 After the rocky stairs, the white trail intersects the blue trail, on which you’ll make a right.
 Follow this much less strenuous trail until you reach Anthony’s Nose, which you can’t miss thanks to the flagpole designating the location.
 We actually decided to try an alternative route which promised (and delivered) even more views.

-Directions to Anthony’s Nose trail in New York
+Where can I park to hike Anthony’s Nose trail in New York?

 If driving from New Jersey, cross the Bear Mountain Bridge and veer right to stay on Route 6 (also known as Route 202).
 After about 1 mile, you will see a small parking lot on your left.
 If luck is on your side, you will get a parking spot.
 We did not manage to snag a spot so we parked on the street and walked cautiously to the trailhead.
 Now the adventure can begin on the approximately 2.6 mile journey (up-and-back) and nearly 900-foot ascent.

 Is it possible to hike Anthony’s Nose with kids?

 My 7-year-old daughter and 4-year-old son love hiking.
 The rockier and steeper, the better!
 I’m mostly in it for the views!
 Where are the moving escalators on the sides of mountains?
 It sounds like a brilliant business model.
 Regardless, we begin to follow the blue markers, jumping over rocks, and hiking uphill.
 If hiking Anthony’s Nose, it is very important that you follow the warning signs to stay on the trail as the area near this trail is used as a military firing range.
 Staying firmly on the trail, we emerged to our first view relatively early on and the view did not disappoint.
 We stopped here for our first of many snacks of the day.
 As this trail is quite rocky and steep, don’t forget to stop for the occasional water break and always hike with extra water.